 - 1 Tbsp. vanilla extract

-Line a loaf pan with parchment paper and place in freezer just before churning.
-Churn the base according to manufactures directions (mine takes about 22 minutes).
-If you aren't using an ice cream machine, pour the ice cream into a shallow pan, put it in the freezer, and keep checking on it every 30 minutes after it's been placed in the freezer.
-As the ice cream begins to freeze near the edges, remove it from the freezer and stir it vigorously with a spatula, whisk, or a hand mixer (a hand mixer will give you best results).
+- Churning Without an Ice Cream Maker.
+Pour the ice cream mixture into a shallow pan and keep checking on it every 30 minutes after it's been placed in the freezer.
+As the ice cream begins to freeze near the edges, remove it from the freezer and stir it vigorously with a spatula, whisk, or hand mixer (a hand mixer will give you the best results).
 Really beat it up and break up any frozen sections.
 Then, return the ice cream to the freezer.
 Keep checking periodically and stirring (by hand or with the electric mixer) while the ice cream freezes until completely frozen.
 It will likely take a few hours to be ready.
 Note: manual churning will never create the same texture as an electric ice cream maker.